 |Returned Check / Declined Credit Card||$25|

 All associate degree students are required to take two proctored exams through an online proctoring service, ProctorU, as required in specific courses.
 Proctored exams are open-book and only course material, course resources, and personal notes may be used.
 Students may not use Google or any other online search options to locate answers during proctored exams.
 A webcam is required to complete proctored tests.
-Transfer credits will be considered on a case-by-case basis and alternate courses will be established upon enrollment as warranted.
 For students who do not have access to a webcam, they may check with the local library, community centers, and recreational centers for availability.
 Active duty and deployed service members may request proctoring through a military education officer or test control officer.
 If necessary, a proctored exam may be done in person with a non-affiliated individual such as an administrator, librarian, counselor, or human resource personnel.
 In-person proctored exams require approval from the Student Services Manager prior to taking the exam.